ymollard/python-advanced-slides/slides.md

 - wait for a specific time or delay: `asyncio.sleep` is made for it

 ℹ️ These [Synchronization primitives](https://docs.python.org/3/library/asyncio-sync.html) are the same as the `threading` module, but they are not thread-safe.

+⚠️ Do not mix primitives from `threading`, `multiprocessing` and `asyncio`.
+Even if they share the same name e.g. `Lock`, they suit for a specific parallelization method.

 ---
 ### Example of task synchronisation with Event